A Jedi's Fight - A Star Wars Fan Fiction Story

 "Can I do it again?"

 In the meantime Luke had easily unraveled most of the knots of the ropes.
-He had put each of the separated ropes apart.
+He put each of the separated ropes apart.
 Chati was starring at him in wonder and admiration.

-"You cheated, master Skywalker," the men laughed.
+"You cheated, master Skywalker," the men said laughing as he entered the building.

 Luke shook his head.